Gov. James “Big Jim” Hogg stipulated in his will that mineral rights should not be sold.

 The two Tyndall-Wyoming Oil Company wells were part of the giant West Columbia oilfield.
 The 20-square-mile field produced more than 119,000 barrels of oil in 1918 alone, rivalling the previous year’s “Roaring Ranger” oilfield in North Texas.

 Newspaper advertisements appeared across Texas and nationwide.
-Many included $10 per share stock promotions enticing investment in the West Columbia oilfield — with a promise to pay out 75 percent of any net earnings to shareholders.
+Many of the ads included $10 per share stock promotions enticing investment in the West Columbia oilfield, often with a promise to pay out 75 percent of any net earnings to shareholders.
+Most of the region’s new and inexperienced exploration companies would not survive in the highly competitive Texas oil patch (see Lucky Jim Oil Company).

 Fortunately for his family, Gov. Hogg had stipulated in his will that the mineral rights should not be sold for 15 years after his death.

 At its drilling peak, most wildcatters tried and failed in the crowded West Columbia oilfield.
 As operating and lease costs rose, most ventures did not succeed in raising enough capital.
-South Texas “poor boy” operations could not compete with larger companies, which could absorb costs of dry holes and continue drilling.
+South Texas “poor boy” operations could not compete with larger companies, which could absorb the costs of dry holes and continue drilling.

 The Texas Company (later Texaco) — after drilling several dry holes in the West Columbia field — in July 1920 brought in the Abrams No. 1 well, which produced 26,500 barrels a day for six weeks (also see Sour Lake produces Texaco).